adolan527/daedalus/README.md

 # What is Daedalus?

-TL;DR - A rudimentary CAD made with Raylib and C.
+TL;DR - A rudimentary CAD program made with Raylib and C.

 To better learn the C language and the (amazing) Raylib graphics API, I set myself the goal of developing a CAD program to simplify common calculations done when designing mechanical systems, particularly to appeal to FRC teams.
 Specifically, calculating torque on an axis and anything with aluminum rectangular tubing.